hendrapaiton/Modality-Emulator/README.md

 - **MWL (Modality Worklist) Support**: Implementation of C-FIND operations to retrieve worklist entries from RIS systems
 - **PACS Communication**: Implementation of C-STORE operations for sending images to PACS systems
+- **DICOM StoreSCP Client**: Generate and send random DICOM files to your own DICOM server (storescp)
 - **DVTK RIS Emulator Integration**: Compatible with DVTK RIS Emulator for testing and development
 - **DICOM Standard Compliance**: Adheres to DICOM networking and communication standards
 - **Configurable Settings**: Easy configuration for different network environments and systems